→This post may contain affiliate links.

 For example, bentonite is a swelling clay that can expand up to 18x it’s size when mixed with water.
 It also has the strongest cation exchange capability (read more about that in how clay works).
 This means that it actually does a swap of the negative charged minerals attached to the surface of the clay with the negative charged chemicals or heavy metals on your skin.
 Bentonite is an amazing deep pore cleanse and detox for this reason.

 Bentonite also works amazing on oily skin.
 So combined with excess oil absorption and cleansing deep into your pores, it’s super effective on acne.
+Get our definitive guide to bentonite clay here.

 Some of my favorite Bentonite Clay recipes: